jiaxintan1010/finance-stock-trading/README.md

 * Allows user to register for an account and sign in
 * Allows user to view and manage portfolios of stocks
   (e.g. stocks owned, units owned, current share price, total value of each holding, user's cash balance, profit loss to date)
-* Allows user to check real stocks' prices by using IEX's API
+* Allows users to check real stocks’ prices by querying data from IEX Cloud using API.
-* Allows user to buy and sell stocks
+* Allows users to buy and sell stocks virtually and keep track of profit loss to date.
 * Allows user to view all transaction history for every buy and sell

 ## Website Images ##